devLeandroCoelho/devLeandroCoelho/README.md

  # IN ENGLISH NOW

-### Hi!
-I'm Leandro Coelho (devLeCoelhoOfficial)
+###Hi, I'm Leandro Prazeres Coelho (devLeCoelhoOfficial)
-#### I'm married and student of Full Stack Developer
+#####I'm married, graduated in Full Stack Web Development at DigitalHouse and graduating in Systems Analysis and Development at Uninter

-I've been working with IT for 20 years in the technical area and for the last two years I'm specializing in being a Full Stack Programmer.
+I've been working in IT for 20 years and for the last two years I've been specializing in being a Full Stack Programmer.

 I'm married, I have a daughter and two Schnauzer dogs.
-I love my wife, daughter and dogs so much!
+I love my family very much!

-- 💻 I'm working in the Process area of a large retail chain stores and I'm looking for my first job as a developer...
+💻 I'm looking for my first experience as a Junior Developer...
-- 🌱 Currently, learning a lot about Python and focusing my studies on this language...
+🌱 Currently, learning a lot about VUE and focusing my studies on this framework...
-- 🤔 I'm looking for help with Python, English and Vue...
+🤔 I accept help to learn English, python and VUE..
-- 💬 Ask me about anything...
+💬 Ask me about anything...
 I'm proud that I really enjoy helping other people..
 I learn a lot teaching others!
-- 📫 How to find me: search my social networks below...
+📫 How to find me: search my social networks below...
-- 🥅 2022-2026 Goals: Return to live in the US, working as a Full Stack Developer
-- ⚡ Fun fact: I love playing video games and Apple equipment.
+🥅 2027-2032 Goals: Live outside Brazil again, working as a Full Stack Developer ⚡ Fun fact: I love playing video games and Apple equipment.

 <div style="display: inline_block">
   <img height="160em" src="https://github-readme-stats.vercel.app/api?username=devLeandroCoelho&show_icons=true&theme=dracula&include_all_commits=true&count_private=true"/>